-Retinal Detachment is a medical emergency where you could cause permanent blindness.
+Retinal Detachment is a medical emergency which could cause permanent blindness.
 The longer it goes untreated the greater the risk of permanent vision loss in the affected eye.
 If you are experiencing any of the below signs and symptoms, please find immediate medical attention.
 You may call our office 24/7 and we can help you.
 If you call us after hours, please press 2 and leave an urgent message for the on-call doctor and we will get back to you right away.

 Retinal detachment is an emergency condition where the neuro-sensory tissue in the back of the eye (retina) separates from its blood supply.